Illinois-IoT/main-project/tutorials/day1/day1.md

 ./capture.sh
 ```

 You'll notice that a new `test.jpg` file was created in your final project folder.
-It's the image that was just captured!
+It's the image just captured!
 Try running the command again.
-You'll see that `test.jpg` was replaced with a new image.
+You'll see that `test.jpg` is replaced with a new image.
 Let's fix this.

-Inside `capture.sh` replace the existing line with
+Inside `capture.sh`, replacing the existing line with
 ``` bash
 libcamera-still -o $1.jpg
 ```